layer5io/image-hub/README.md

 1. Upon visiting the image-hub homepage, we would need to signup for an account!
 Go ahead and click the "Sign Up" button in the top right.
 1. Enter the login details, and select a plan; Personal gives you 10 pulls per minute, Team gives you 100 pulls per minute, and Enterprise will give you 1000 pulls per minute.
-1. After signing up, you should be redirected to the login page, where you can login and start using the sample app.
+1. After signing up, you should be redirected to the login page, where you can log in and start using the sample app.
-1. On the main page, open up the network network tab, and reload the page.
+1. On the main page, open up the network tab, and reload the page.
 This will allow you to see the request-response of the app.
 1. Go ahead and click the download button a couple of times.
 You'll notice that there is nothing actually limiting you from crossing the number of pulls according to the plan you chose!
-1. Alternatively you could test the above by navigating to http://imagehub.meshery.io:<environment port>/pull, and then looking at the resquest-responses.
+1. Alternatively, you could test the above by navigating to http://imagehub.meshery.io:<environment port>/pull and then looking at the request-responses.

 ## Deploying the Rate Limiter WASM Filter for Envoy